junxit/us-congress-bills-111/metadata.md

 - 2009-09-29 — Placed on the Union Calendar, Calendar No. 149.
 - 2009-09-29 — Reported by the Committee on Natural Resources.
 H. Rept.
 111-268.
 - 2009-09-29 — Reported by the Committee on Natural Resources.
 H. Rept.
 111-268.
+- 2009-09-30 — Considered as unfinished business. (consideration: CR H10121-10122)
+- 2009-09-30 — Failed of passage/not agreed to in House: On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 240 - 170 (Roll no. 743).
+- 2009-09-30 — On motion to suspend the rules and pass the bill, as amended Failed by the Yeas and Nays: (2/3 required): 240 - 170 (Roll no. 743).
+- 2009-10-14 — Rules Committee Resolution H. Res.
+830 Reported to House.
+Rule provides for consideration of H.R.
+2442 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+The amendment printed in the report of the Committee on Rules accompanying the resolution shall be considered as adopted.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+- 2009-10-15 — Considered under the provisions of rule H. Res.
+830. (consideration: CR H11419-11430)
+- 2009-10-15 — DEBATE - The House continued with debate on H.R.
+2442.
+- 2009-10-15 — DEBATE - The House proceeded with one hour of debate on H.R.
+2442.
+- 2009-10-15 — House amendment offered
+- 2009-10-15 — Motion to appeal the ruling of the chair tabled.
+- 2009-10-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-10-15 — Mr. Miller, George moved to table the motion to appeal the ruling of the chair
+- 2009-10-15 — Mr. Miller, George raised a point of order against the motion to recommit with instructions.
+Mr. George Miller (CA) stated that the provisions of the Nunes motion to recommit is not germane to the bill.
+Sustained by the Chair.
+- 2009-10-15 — Mr. Nunes appealed the ruling of the chair.
+The question was then put on sustaining the ruling of the chair.
+- 2009-10-15 — Mr. Nunes moved to recommit with instructions to Natural Resources. (consideration: CR H11428; text: CR H11428)
+- 2009-10-15 — On motion to table the appeal of the ruling of the chair Agreed to by the Yeas and Nays: 237 - 176 (Roll no. 788).
+- 2009-10-15 — On passage Passed by the Yeas and Nays: 241 - 173 (Roll no. 789). (text: CR H11419-11420)
+- 2009-10-15 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 241 - 173 (Roll no. 789).(text: CR H11419-11420)
+- 2009-10-15 — Point of order sustained against the motion to recommit with instructions.
+- 2009-10-15 — Rule H. Res.
+830 passed House.
+- 2009-10-15 — Rule provides for consideration of H.R.
+2442 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+The amendment printed in the report of the Committee on Rules accompanying the resolution shall be considered as adopted.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+- 2009-10-15 — The previous question was ordered pursuant to the rule. (consideration: CR H11428)